-- 3.36 In assessing whether competition is likely to be substantially lessened by a merger, the Commission will usually employ an analytical tool called the "with-and-without" test.
-That is, the level of competition that is likely to exist in a market with the merger will be assessed and compared with the level of competition that is likely to exist in the market without the merger.
-The competitive situation without the merger is referred to as "the counterfactual".
-This analysis will be applied prospectively, that is, future competition will be assessed with and without the merger. - 3.37 In most cases, the best guide to the appropriate counterfactual will be prevailing conditions of competition, as this may provide a reliable indicator of future competition without the merger.
+- 3.35 In assessing whether competition is substantially lessened by a merger, the Commission will usually employ an analytical tool called the "with-and-without" test (which is sometimes also called "the counterfactual").
+That is, the level of competition that is likely to exist in a market with the merger will be assessed and compared with the level of competition that is likely to exist in a market without the merger.
+The competitive situation without the merger is referred to as the "counterfactual."
+This analysis will be applied prospectively, that is, future competition will be assessed with and without the merger. - 3.36 In most cases, the best guide to the appropriate counterfactual will be prevailing conditions of competition, as this may provide a reliable indicator of future competition without the merger.
 However, the Commission may need to take into account likely and imminent changes in the structure of competition in order to reflect as accurately as possible the nature of rivalry without the merger.
 For example, in cases where one of the parties is failing, pre-merger conditions of competition might not prevail even if the merger were prohibited.
-The Commission will not, however, apply the "with-and-without" test relying on agreements or conduct that would contravene the Ordinance: only lawful prospective options are relevant.
+The Commission will not, however, apply the "with-and-without" test relying on agreements or conduct that would violate the Ordinance: only lawful prospective options are relevant.